 Co-Own a Horse

-If you really want to own a horse but can’t afford all of the expenses on your own, then a co-ownership situation might work for you.
-When you co-own a horse, you split the ownership with another owner.
+If you really want to own a horse, but can’t afford all of the expenses on your own, then a co-ownership situation might work for you.
+When you co-own a horse, you split the ownership with another person.
 You pay half the costs and get to ride about half of the time.
-Be careful, though – you need to have your entire agreement spelled out in writing, and personality differences can make co-ownership difficult.

 Rough Board a Horse